 - Some buyers have complained that the fit is uncomfortable and too long and thin

 - Women’s come in fewer colors and with no chest pocket

 Our runner-up is the Craft SubZ Body Warmer.
 It has a bit of a less bulky look than the Under Armour, which makes it quite sleek and stylish.

 Both the men’s and women’s feature a concealed, zippered pocket on the front for easy storage of small items.
 The men’s is on the left chest, and the women’s is on the lower right.

-The design aims to keep you warm in the cool weather using the heat-bonded quilting on the front.
-Nobody wants to sweat excessively, even in the cold, though, so this vest features a perforated upper back to facilitate airflow.
+The design aims to keep you warm in cool weather using heat-bonded quilting on the front.
+Nobody wants to sweat excessively, though, even in the cold, so this vest features a perforated upper back to facilitate airflow.

 There’s also a nice little reflective logo on the back that will increase your visibility while out on the road.

 It’s a little thinner than our top option, but it may be a more comfortable option for some.
 The only potential downside is that the hem may be a bit uncomfortably short for certain runners.